sg-dev/sg-website/content/news/swissparliament_11_studentproject/index.md

 *Requirements:*

+This project is reserved for MTEC-students or Data Science/Computer Science Master students.
+Additional requirements include:

 - python coding
 - interest in learning how to train BERT-models
 - interest in political science (or the US Congress) + polarization

 The student project is 6 weeks long and the student is required to write a short (5 pages) report about the project for the grade.

+The project is co-supervised with the Swiss Data Science Center (Luis Salamanca).
 Please send an email to lbrandenberger@ethz.ch and russog@ethz.ch with a short CV if you're interested in this project and we'll get in contact.
 (We will update this blogpost if the project is no longer available.)